codevise/pageflow/README.md

 mode.
 Otherwise there's no way to have Zencoder encode them.
 See the wiki page [Setting up external services](https://github.com/codevise/pageflow/wiki/Setting-up-External-Services).

+API keys are configured using environment variables.
+It's assumed that the host application uses [dotenv](https://github.com/bkeepers/dotenv) or [Figaro](https://github.com/laserlemon/figaro) to configure them.
+You can also hard-code the keys in the configuration file directly.

 For available configuration options and examples see the inline docs in `config/initializers/pageflow.rb` in your generated rails app.

 ## Running Pageflow

 In addition to the Rails server, you need to start two Rake tasks for the background job processing.
 First, start a Resque worker which handles jobs from all queues:

     $ QUEUE=* rake resque:work

 Image and video processing are examples of jobs that are executes by these workers.

 Some jobs need to be executed repeatedly.
 For example, while videos are being encoded by Zencoder, there is a job that runs every few seconds to fetch the current progress.
 This delayed invocation of jobs is handled by the Resque Scheduler Rake task:

      $ QUEUE=* rake resque:scheduler

 Consider using the [foreman gem](https://github.com/ddollar/foreman) to start all of these processes (including the Rails server) with a single command in your development environment.

 ## Troubleshooting

 If you run into problems during the installation of Pageflow, please refer to the [Troubleshooting](https://github.com/codevise/pageflow/wiki/Troubleshooting) wiki page.
 If that doesn't help, consider [filing an issue](https://github.com/codevise/pageflow/issues?state=open).